The Ultimate Guide To Insulating External Walls

 The crucial element of applying any waterproofing treatment to exterior walls is breathability.
 Traditional masonry paints and brick sealers have low breathability, meaning they can cause damp problems.
 In the same way that some insulation can prevent the building from naturally breathing, water vapour will build-up over-time if a low breathability coating is applied to the property.

-Emperor Masonry Paint and Emperor Masonry Creme were developed to prevent water from entering the external wall of a property by creating what is known as a 'super hydrophobic' surface on exterior walls.
+Emperor Masonry Paint and Emperor Masonry Creme were developed to significantly reduce water from entering the external wall of a property by creating what is known as a 'super hydrophobic' surface on exterior walls.
 This super hydrophobic surface completely repels water, meaning that any rainfall falls of the wall before it can soak into the substrate.
 Not only this, but the treatments also ensure that the building can naturally breathe and release water vapour.
 They contain the latest nano-technology that lines the pores of exterior walls without sealing these pores, meaning water in the form of rain is too large to pass through the nano-technology, while water vapour can freely pass through.
 The water repellence and high breathability in combination keep exterior walls dry and warmer as a result.

 Emperor Masonry Paint is a coloured masonry paint that can be applied to any previously painted surface, or bare surfaces that have been suitably primed.
 Emperor Masonry Creme on the other hand is a completely invisible treatment for bare brickwork and masonry, that is applied much like a moisturiser.
 Once applied to the brickwork, it absorbs and chemically bonds to the brickwork, providing the material with waterproofing properties rather than creating a waterproof film on the surface.